pratiktest/challenge/README.md

 * since all these operations occur one after another linear time is maintained
 * So total time = O(n)[parse words create map] + O(maxValue)[allocate reverse map size] + O(p)[build reverse array] + O(maxValue)[collectlist] + O(p)[print list only till size s , s< no of words] = O(n).
 * Note this is not what we implement in production.
 This App is pointer intensive and is not space effecient.
 Since we have not space constraint and only time constraint we have this solution specific for challenge. ideally we would just sort the map(maybe use a tree map) and give the output.
+* to see all edge cases tested check ChallengeTest and run it as junit